isabella232/Deploy-Scripts/Continuum/ReadMe.md

 	<tbody>
 		<tr>
 			<td bgcolor="#ffffcc">
-				<p> This document reflects the changes made to Continuum's scripting interface in January 2015.
-This guide is meant to be a basic overview of deploying the OpenDNS Umbrella Roaming Client using your RMM tool.
-OpenDNS is not able to provide comprehensive support for Continuum, but there is <a href="https://doccenter.itsupport247.net/">further documentation</a> available related to Scripts in Continuum.
-A video walkthrough of the new scripting interface is also available from Continuum <a href="https://continuum.wistia.com/medias/msodbw37az?_hsenc=p2ANqtz--hEwsDe5a8lWERHNbpIaajhNoxBFnBcJk2sY_DoLGvEvhXt6xt0mSWcrsh-55x5ZXUIh8qvHt6Pp5DD2mQLlG2kRk98w&_hsmi=15651351">here</a>.</p>
+				<p> This guide is meant to be a basic overview of deploying the OpenDNS Umbrella Roaming Client using your RMM tool.
+OpenDNS is not able to provide comprehensive support for Continuum, but there is <a href="https://doccenter.itsupport247.net/">further documentation</a> available related to Scripts in Continuum.</p>
 			</td>
 		</tr>
 	</tbody>